BlidDev/Niv/wiki/time.md

 **Desc:**

-Returns the amount of time elapsed since timer object with id: `id` last reset in milliseconds regardless of `delay`.
+Returns the amount of time elapsed, in milliseconds, since timer object with id `id` last reset, regardless of `delay`.

 **Return value:** `BOOL`.